The best back-to-school tech for Aussie students

 Reasons to avoid

 Honestly, when it comes to researching assignments and getting some other schoolwork done, you can choose any of Apple's iPad 10.2 models released from 2019 onwards.
-Even being older, the 2019 iPad 10.2 and the 2020 iPad 10.2 still hold their own, but the 2021 edition brings a better selfie camera if your kid needs to have a video chat with a teacher.
+Despite being even older, the 2019 iPad 10.2 and the 2020 iPad 10.2 still hold their own, but the 2021 edition brings a better selfie camera if your kid needs to have a video chat with a teacher.
 It's now a 12MP ultra-wide lens.
 There's also double the storage from the previous model, and it gets a power boost thanks to the A13 Bionic chip.
-It still has an old-fashioned thick-bezel design and lacks Face ID, but offers far better value for money compared to the more premium and latest 2022 models of the iPads.
+It still has an old-fashioned thick-bezel design and lacks Face ID, but offers better value for money compared to the more premium and latest models of the iPads.
+That said, if you want to go one model newer (and pay about 20% more), our iPad 10.9 (2022) review is worth a read.

 Read our in-depth Apple iPad 10.2 (2021) review